ArronJablonowski/ufw_log_parser/README.md

 * UDP/TCP

 ## ufw logging verbosity
-ufw has 4 levels of verbosity: low (default), medium, high, & full
+ufw has 5 levels of verbosity: off, low (default), medium, high, & full

 My ufw logging verbosity preference for a unix workstation is 'medium'. *This may be too verbose on some servers.